 A sweeping history Auschwitz, the notorious death camp.
 This account includes information garnered from more than a hundred interviews that Rees conducted with both camp survivors and Nazi perpetrators.

-- The Avengers: A Jewish War Story
+- The Avengers: A Jewish War Story, by Rich Cohen.

 The unforgettable story of The Avengers, a group of Jewish partisans who inhabited the forests of Eastern Europe during the dark days of World War II and who later went on to fight for Israeli Independence.